Last Updated September 28, 2023

 CV NEWS FEED // As civil unrest gripped the country in the aftermath of the death of George Floyd in May 2020, Catholic churches were not exempt from mobs that destroyed property in cities across America.
 But while the riots and looting mostly died down in the summer of 2020, the attacks on Catholic churches have continued and escalated.

-Since civil unrest began on May 28, 2020, there have been at least 281 attacks against Catholic churches in the United States, including arson attacks which damaged or destroyed historic churches; spray-painting and graffiti of satanic messages; rocks and bricks thrown through windows; and statues destroyed (often with heads cut off).
-A new spate of at least 124 attacks has occurred since the draft Supreme Court opinion proposing to reverse Roe v.
+Since civil unrest began on May 28, 2020, there have been at least 361 attacks against Catholic churches in the United States, including acts of arson which damaged or destroyed historic churches; spray-painting and graffiti of satanic messages; rocks and bricks thrown through windows; statues destroyed (often with heads cut off); and illegal disruptions of Mass.
+A new spate of at least 196 attacks has occurred since the draft Supreme Court opinion proposing to reverse Roe v.
 Wade was leaked in early May 2022, with many including graffiti with pro-abortion messages.
 Crucially, while a handful of the attacks have included thefts, the vast majority have only involved property destruction, indicating that the primary motive is not material gain.

-After a new round of attacks and threats against Catholic churches in the wake of the Supreme Court opinion leak, Burch renewed his call to Garland and DOJ to enforce federal law and prosecute the attacks.
-Neither Garland nor the DOJ appear to have taken any specific action.
+A new wave of attacks against Catholic churches began in the wake of the Supreme Court opinion leak in May 2022.
+Burch renewed his call to Garland and DOJ to enforce federal law and prosecute the attacks.
+Neither Garland nor the DOJ appear to have taken any specific action, and there have been no federal prosecutions in any of the cases, even though attacking a place of worship is a federal crime.

-According to an unconfirmed report in June 2022, the Department of Homeland Security has privately warned the United States Conference of Catholic Bishops of “credible threats” against Catholic churches and clergy after the overturning of Roe v.
+According to a report in June 2022, the Department of Homeland Security has privately warned the United States Conference of Catholic Bishops of “credible threats” against Catholic churches and clergy after the overturning of Roe v.
 Wade.
 A bulletin from the National Terrorism Advisory System issued in June 2022 warned that it expects the “the threat environment to become more dynamic as several high-profile events could be exploited to justify acts of violence against a range of possible targets”, including “faith-based institutions” and “houses of worship”.
+The attacks accelerated after the Supreme Court issued its final ruling overturning Roe v.
+Wade in June 2022.

 In January 2023, CatholicVote sent a letter to U.S. House Judiciary Committee Chairman Jim Jordan (R-OH) urging him to use the committee’s powers to open an investigation into the Biden Department of Justice’s failure to act against these acts of hatred.